 Understanding hookworm in dogs and puppies

 Once inside your dog, hookworms ‘hook’ themselves onto the wall of your pet’s small intestine and feed on its blood, leaving small ulcers where they’ve been attached.
+The blood loss can be very severe, even life threatening in puppies.

 How your dog can get hookworm

-Signs and symptoms of a hookworm infestation
+Signs of a hookworm infestation

 • Pale gums (caused by anaemia)